Bites, Animal and Human

 General Prevention

-• Instruct children and adults about animal hazards.
+• Instruct about animal hazards.

 • Educate pet owners.